| |

 Imaginary railroads, stations, and zones

-Break down your house into five stations and assign one station to one week (there are usually five weeks in a month).
+Break down your house into five Stations and assign one station to one week (there are usually five weeks in a month).

 Let’s say that: